Helping you navigate from airport to destination travelling with a baby

 A slightly older baby who has started crawling or walking might need to be given as long a chance as possible to move about at the gate before you enter a confined space.
 If you are travelling with two adults, consider sending one ahead to get things set up on the plane, put grab items in seat pockets and nab that coveted overhead locker space (the downside to the bulkhead row is that the overhead lockers are invariably filled with cabin supplies like blankets and headsets).

 During the flight

-As for feeding, here is where breast can be best as it eliminates a lot of concerns around fluid regulations!
+As for feeding, here is where breast can be best as it eliminates a lot of concerns about fluid regulations!

 If you are on bottles though, I would always bring your own gear with you and as much pre-prepared formula or expressed milk as regulations will allow.
 The cabin crew can help you with boiling water and bottle cleaning – though sometimes with reluctance – insist.
-(A special post on feeding babies on the move is coming soon).
+See this post from Wandermust Family for more advice on flying with formula.
 If your baby has started weaning, long haul flights will carry jarred/packet baby food options, but you are always best bringing your own.
 Mid-air is not the time to start experimenting with any new foods, especially that bag of peanuts!

 Landing with a baby

 Ok, here’s the one to be really prepared for.
 If all has gone relatively well up to now, it could all start coming apart during the descent.
 It’s wise to try and save a feed for the descent stage of the flight.
 As soon as the captain makes the announcement you’ll be landing soon, that’s your cue.
 Ear pressure on descent troubles infants particularly and can cause them to howl in pain.
 They don’t know how to pop their ears like adults do so giving them something to suck on helps this process.